daelsepara/zil-experiment/witcher/README.md

 - [ ] swords with oil should also confer bonuses when combatting specific monsters
 - [X] witcher medallion that can detect invisible objects (12 June 2020)
 - [X] travelling with or without Roach (12 June 2020)
-- [ ] eating/drinking food and/or potions and decoctions
+- [X] eating/drinking food and/or potions and decoctions (13 June 2020, eating)
 - [ ] monster bounties

 ## Compiling and running